sst/guide/_examples/how-to-add-github-login-to-your-cognito-user-pool.md

 auth.attachPermissionsForAuthUsers([api]);
 ```

 We are creating an API here using the [`sst.Api`](https://docs.serverless-stack.com/constructs/api) construct.
-And we are adding two routes to it.
+And we are adding four routes to it.

 ```
+GET /public
+POST /token
+GET /user
 GET /private
-GET /public
 ```

-By default, all routes have the authorization type `JWT`.
-This means the caller of the API needs to pass in a valid JWT token.
-The `GET /private` route is a private endpoint.
-The `GET /public` is a public endpoint and its authorization type is overridden to `NONE`.
+The `GET /public` is a public endpoint, The `GET /private` route have the authorization type `JWT`.
+This means the caller of the API needs to pass in a valid JWT token and the other two routes are proxy functions to handle GitHub OAuth responses.

 Let's install the npm packages we are using here.